Most supermarket tomatoes are flavorless at best, and a single gene mutation goes a long way toward explaining why.

 Motivated more by the question of why tomatoes bother being green in the first place than by the question of why tomatoes so often taste terrible, Powell went on a hunt for proteins inside the fruit called transcription factors, which direct the genes that code for various traits.

 That search led her to a type of protein in tomatoes called GLK.
-When intact, she and colleagues report today in the journal Science, the protein makes pre-ripened fruits appear dark green at the shoulder, where flesh meets stem.
+When intact, she and colleagues reported Thursday in the journal Science, the protein makes pre-ripened fruits appear dark green at the shoulder, where flesh meets stem.
 With the mutation, on the other hand, fruits are light green all over before they turn red.

 Scientists have known for a long time that two GLK proteins in the leaves of tomato and other plants direct the production of chloroplasts, which are responsible for photosynthesis, turning sunlight into sugars, and some of those sugars travel into the fruit to add sweetness.